Pete Carroll on Seahawks injuries, Earl Thomas, Frank Clark, Russell Wilson and more

 FRANK CLARK ‘WILL BE WITH’ SEAHAWKS IN 2019

-It is expected the Seahawks will place a Franchise Tag on defensive end Frank Clark for the 2019 season if they cannot reach agreement on a long-term deal prior to the tag deadline of March 5.
+The Seahawks are expected to place a franchise tag on defensive end Frank Clark for the 2019 season if they cannot reach agreement on a long-term deal before the tag deadline of March 5.

 Carroll essentially confirmed that saying there is no question that Clark will be a Seahawk in 2019.